Leigh Hunt: Trip to Italy

 Shelley suggested that Hunt could join him and Byron in Italy to establish a quarterly magazine.
 The advantage was that they would be able to publish liberal opinions without repression from the British government.
 Byron's motive for this proposal was allegedly to acquire more influence over The Examiner with Hunt out of England.
 However, Byron soon discovered that Hunt was no longer interested in The Examiner.

-Leigh Hunt left England for Italy in November 1821, but storm, sickness, and misadventure delayed his arrival until 1 July 1822.
+Hunt left England for Italy in November 1821, but storm, sickness, and misadventure delayed his arrival until 1 July 1822.
 Thomas Love Peacock compared their voyage to that of the character Ulysses in Homer's Odyssey.

 One week after Hunt arrived in Italy, Shelley died.
 Hunt was now virtually dependent upon Byron, who was not interested in supporting him and his family.
 Byron's friends also scorned Hunt.
 The Liberal lived through four quarterly numbers, containing contributions no less memorable than Byron's "Vision of Judgment" and Shelley's translations from Faust.